akamai/edgeworkers-examples/edgeworkers/examples/respond-from-edgeworkers/responseprovider/redirect-liquidator/readme.md

   ![Redirect Liquidation in action](redirect-liquidation.jpg)

 This JS snippet updates the original URL without triggering a redirect.
-This is done using the `history.replaceState` method from the History API.
+This is done using the `history.replaceState` method from the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History/replaceState).
 The History API is well supported with an adoption rate of 96%+.

 ## What about bots?

 This feature should not be enabled for bots (eg. Google Crawler).
 When a bot crawls an outdated link they must receive the original 301/302 response.
-This can be done based on User Agent matching or more correctly using Botman and the technique (described here)[https://developer.akamai.com/blog/2020/02/25/improve-performance-and-seo-tuning-crawlers].
+This can be done based on User Agent matching or more correctly using Botman and the technique [described here](https://developer.akamai.com/blog/2020/02/25/improve-performance-and-seo-tuning-crawlers).